xpipe-io/xpipe/CONTRIBUTING.md

 ## Development Setup

 You need to have JDK for Java 25 installed to compile the project.
-If you are on Linux or macOS, you can easily accomplish that by using [SDKMAN](https://sdkman.io/) and running
+If you are on Linux or macOS, you can easily accomplish that by running
 ```bash
 curl -s "https://get.sdkman.io" | bash
 . "$HOME/.sdkman/bin/sdkman-init.sh"